davidmolony/MESC_Firmware/src/operation/CONTROL.md

 (here we use the d axis flux linkage, which we derive from a rotation of the alpha beta flux linkage as an estimate of the error to be corrected)

 MESC chooses not to use a true observer, since there is no obvious measurable advantage, there are gains to be "tuned" which can result in instability with a true observer and there are additional calculation steps.
-Noteable users of true observers include ST Micro's FOC library who use a Leunburger observer and Alex Evers' UNIMOC which uses a Kalman filter.
+Noteable users of true observers include ST Micro's FOC library which uses a Leunburger observer and Alex Evers' UNIMOC which uses a Kalman filter.
 Using a true observer of any kind does not deal with the three most fundamental problems facing sensorless observers:
 * Initially estimating parameters R and L,
 * Changing resistance with temperature and